khanjandobariya/HBRecorder/README.md

 hbrecorder.stopScreenRecording();
 // Check if recording is in progress hbrecorder.isBusyRecording();
+// Hide / Show notification
+// Defaults to true, set to false to hide notification hbrecorder.setNotificationVisible(int);
 // Set notification icon by passing, for example R.drawable.myicon
 // Defaults to R.drawable.icon
 hbrecorder.setNotificationSmallIcon(int);